Social Icons

 A Centralised Portal

-A school website is more than just a digital presence – it is a centralised hub for communication, academic management, and resource sharing.
 In the context of homework, a well-maintained school website can solve many of the issues faced by teachers, students, and parents.

-A dedicated homework portal within a school’s website would serve as an organised and reliable platform for both teachers and students.
+For example, a dedicated homework portal within a school’s website would serve as an organised and reliable platform for both teachers and students.
 This will enable teachers to systematically post homework, assignments, and academic materials, ensuring that students have a single go-to place for their tasks.

 Way for a Structured Communication